cryogars/ice-road-copters/README.md

 ```
 $ python ./scripts/ice-road-pipeline.py /Users/brent/Documents/MCS/mcs0407 -e /Users/brent/Documents/MCS/QSI_0.5M_PCDEM_USIDMC_20210917_20210917_WGS84_proj.tif -a /Users/brent/Code/ice-road-copters/ASP/bin
 ```
 NOTE: that this code assumes you are using a reference DEM (and heli lidar data) in ellipsoid.
 If your reference DEM is in Geoid or you are using py3dep functionality, you must change `dem_is_geoid=False` to `dem_is_geoid=True`.
+Additionally, HWY-21 is hard coded for now into the align function but can be easily changed in the future if this code is used for say Bogus Basin Road.

 ## TODO:
  - get WhiteBoxTool (WBT) to work on Kelvin cluster